 Missouri’s farmers export massive amounts of products to foreign countries.
 We need to open new markets and fix existing issues with our trading partners.

 Agriculture is a major component of foreign trade.
 Missouri Farm Bureau works for greater access to global markets through new trade agreements and enforcement of existing trade commitments.
 MOFB members can receive trade updates through our weekly newsletter and our podcast, Digging In with Missouri Farm Bureau.
-The Trump administration has committed to tackling trade issues, but the current trade landscape is uncertain.
-Congress is set to consider approval of the proposed U.S.-Mexico-Canada Agreement (USMCA) this year, a move that would replace the North American Free Trade Agreement (NAFTA) with an updated agreement.
-In addition, the U.S. continues to negotiate a deal with China that would address existing problems between the two countries and solve an ongoing battle over tariffs.
-MOFB will continue to advocate for passage of the USMCA, a solution with China, and additional agreements that will give our farmers greater access to foreign markets.
+The Trump administration has committed to tackling trade issues.
+Congress approved the U.S.-Mexico-Canada Agreement (USMCA) in December 2019, a move that would replace the North American Free Trade Agreement (NAFTA) with an updated agreement as soon as it is approved by Canada.
+In addition, the U.S. has entered into a Phase 1 deal with China that would address existing problems between the two countries and solve many of the ongoing battles over tariffs.
+MOFB will continue to advocate for additional agreements that will give our farmers greater access to foreign markets, including possible agreements with the United Kingdom, European Union, and India.

 Trade with China